UO-CIS211/calculator/doc/HOWTO.md

 once, and keep the variations in the table.

-Each of the branches for a binary operator associates a lexical token category with a subclass of ```BinOp```.
-Let's put that association in a table, in the form of a Python dictioanry:
+Each of the branches for a binary operator associates a lexical token category with a subclass of `BinOp`.
+Let's put that association in a table, in the form of a Python dictionary:

 ```python
 BINOPS = { lex.TokenCat.PLUS : expr.Plus,